 The Department provides health care benefits as required by the Federal government under the Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA").
 COBRA requires employers that sponsor group health plans to provide continuation of group coverage to terminated employees and their dependents in circumstances where coverage would normally end.
 The election to be covered is at the request of the employee.
 The employee is then required to pay the premium costs for themselves and their dependents.
 Expenditures are recognized as claims are submitted.
 COBRA participants are reimbursed at the same levels as active employees.
-At September 30, 2013, the Department had been fully reimbursed for costs related to COBRA participants.
-The Department also permits employees to accumulate unused vacation and compensatory time to be added at the employee's final pay level upon termination of employment.
+At September 30, 2014, the Department had been fully reimbursed for costs related to COBRA participants.